viodotcom/opticks/docs/dead-code-removal.md

 ```

 A more interesting experiment would execute conditional code based on a multi
 toggle.
-The trick here is that like Boolean Toggles, toggles accepts
+The trick here is that toggles accept
 functions that will be executed only for a particular experiment branch.

 For example: